pletfix/docs/en/configuration.md

 The following files are stored in the `boot` folder.
 They will be loaded during the boot process.

-- `bootstrap.php` - Registers the bootstrapper to load the configuration and registers the Exception Handler(errors).
+- `bootstrap.php` - Registers the bootstrapper to load the configuration and registers the Exception Handlers.
 - `routes.php`    - [Defines the HTTP Routing](routing).
 - `services.php`  - Binds [services](helpers) to the [Dependency Injection](di).